 DIGITAL ARCHIVE TEAM

-The Digital Archive Team is responsible for developing and maintaining the project's online presence.
+The Digital Archive Team is responsible for the technical aspects of The Family Camera Network project, including videography, video-editing, and digital preservation, as well as for maintaining the project’s online presence.

 Associate Professor, University of Toronto